danieloneill/TwitchOverlay/README.md

 This application is developed using [Qt](http://www.qt.io/) in C++, QML, and Javascript.
 The buildsystem is QBS.

-You'll need [qml-sockets](https://github.com/jemc/qml-sockets).
-This allows us to connect to the IRC service on Twitch.

-The most convenient way to build both qml-sockets and TwitchOverlay is in Qt Creator itself, which is free to download, as is the open source edition of Qt.
+The most convenient way to build TwitchOverlay is in [Qt Creator](https://www.qt.io/qt-features-libraries-apis-tools-and-ide/#ide) itself, which is free to download, as is the open source edition of Qt.

 ## Build instructions

-Once you have qml-sockets built and installed (paying mind to selecting the correct type of build between Debug and Release depending on which type of TwitchOverlay build you intend to make), open TwitchOverlay.qbs in Qt Creator and click Build.
+Assuming you have your Qt Creator build environment properly configured, open TwitchOverlay.qbs in Qt Creator and click Build.

 ## Configuring